 In July 2018, The Boston Globe and USA Today published data on VA nursing home facilities obtained through internal documents.
 The information measured the quality of care in 133 VA nursing home facilities that serve more than 46,000 veterans.
 The documents revealed that VA nursing homes have more residents suffering from serious pain and bedsores compared to private facilities.

-The glimpse into the state of care of 46,000 veterans in 133 facilities showed high numbers of veterans suffering from potential neglect or medication mismanagement.
+A glimpse into the state of care of 46,000 veterans in 133 facilities showed high numbers of veterans suffering from potential neglect or medication mismanagement.
 In addition, the data showed that more than 100 VA nursing homes scored worse than private nursing homes on the majority of key quality indicators.
 This includes the rates of infection and decline in the quality of life.

 In initial stories, both news outlets reported that 60 VA nursing homes received one out of five stars last year—the agency’s lowest quality ranking.